cosama/vasapy/README.md

 The dictionary behave like the python default dictionary with most methods implemented, but additionally all methods can also use numpy arrays, doing the iterations over array elements internally in C++ way more efficiently.
-It supports most of the numpy types, (128/256 byte types are not tested and might behave unexpectedly).
+It supports most of the numpy types (128/256 byte types are not tested and might behave unexpectedly).

 ```python